Domiii/project-empire/README.md

 Features include:
 * Google login
-* Create lists of scheduled presentations
+* Manage lists of scheduled presentations
 * Automatically start, pause, resume and finish recordings and move through your list at the click of a button
 * YouTube integration: Upload all videos to YouTube and add them to a given playlist at the click of a button
 * Real-time status updates